 - Which other language share similar sounds to the Persian (Farsi) language?

-- What happens when an Iranians tries to say an English word with back-to-back consonants, like “stealth”?
+- What happens when an Iranian tries to say an English word with back-to-back consonants, like “stealth”?

 - Why do Iranians add verbs to verbs when they use English in Persian?